ClusterHQ/flocker/docs/docker-integration/configuring-nodes-storage.rst

    <a href="enabling-agent-service.html" class="button">Enable the Flocker agent service</a>
    <br/><br/>

-Alternatively, :ref:`return to the installation menu <installing-flocker-with-docker>`.
+Or, :ref:`return to the installation menu <installing-flocker-with-docker>`.